NC State Extension Publications

 Skip to Available Water Holding Capacity

-Not all water that enters the soil is available to plants.
-A range of soil wetness conditions provides optimal water availability for crop growth.
+All water that enters the soil is not available to plants.
+A range of soil wetness conditions provide optimal water availability for crop growth.
 We call this range the available water holding capacity of the soil.
-The upper limit to this range is the amount of water in the soil a few days after a heavy, soaking rain, when soil has had adequate time for drainage and aeration.
-This upper limit is referred to as field capacity.
-Water entering the soil in excess of field capacity is not plant available because it either drains away too quickly for plant uptake, or if it remains during periods of soil saturation, limits exchange of oxygen and carbon dioxide from roots.
-Saturation also promotes loss of soil nitrogen via denitrification and limits the conversion of soil’s organic nitrogen to plant available forms.
-Conversely, there is a lower limit of soil wetness, referred to as wilting point.
-At the wilting point, the amount of water remaining in the soil is held so tightly by the soil that the roots cannot extract any more—causing wilting of the plant.
+The upper limit of this range is the amount of water in the soil within one to two days after a heavy, soaking rain when the soil has had adequate time for drainage and aeration.
+This upper limit is the field capacity.
+Water that enters the soil in excess of the field capacity is not considered plant available because it either drains away quickly, or if retained by the soil, causes saturation, which may limit the exchange of oxygen and carbon dioxide to and from roots.
+Saturation also promotes loss of soil nitrogen via denitrification and slows the conversion of the soil’s organic nitrogen to plant available forms.
+The lower limit of soil wetness, plant available water, is referred to as the wilting point.
+At the wilting point, the amount of water that remains in the soil is held so tightly by the soil that the roots cannot extract any more water, which causes the plants to wilt.

 Soil's Effect on Water Availability